Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/05-Simple-Operations.md

 b = 2
 print(a // b) # -3.0
 ```
 Modulo / remainder from integer division (operator **%**)

+Python modulo operation is used to get the reminder of a division.
+The basic syntax of Python Modulo is a % b.
+Here a is divided by b and the remainder of that division is returned.
 ```python
 print(3 % 2) # 1
 print(4 % 2) # 0